-Weblate and Docker
+Running Weblate in the Docker

 With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
 All of Weblate's dependencies are already included.
 PostgreSQL is configured as default database.

 Deployment

 Following examples assume you have working Docker environment, with docker-compose installed.
 Please check Docker documentation for instructions on this.